 Delhi violence: Police arrest two Pinjra Tod members for anti-CAA protest in February

-The arrested, Natasha and Divyangana, are students of Jawaharlal Nehru University.
+The arrested, Natasha and Devangana, are students of Jawaharlal Nehru University.

 The Delhi Police on Saturday arrested two members of Pinjra Tod, a women’s rights collective, in connection with the protests opposing the Citizenship Amendment Act in North East Delhi’s Jafrabad area in February, PTI reported.